 Insurance policies—home, auto, motorcycle, etc..— can cancel for many reasons.
-And the most likely cause is for non-payment.
+The most likely cause is for non-payment.
 So can you reinstate a cancelled policy?
 To put simply: yes, but it depends on your carrier and the specifics of your policy situation.

 For starters, personal insurance policies will cancel on the specified cancellation date at 12:01 AM of that day.
 For example, if your personal policy is set to cancel on Oct.
 1st for non-payment then your policy officially cancels at 12:01 AM on Oct.
 1st.

-There are many other factors that can affect the specifics of your situation.
-Some carriers may charge a reinstatement fee.
+There are many other factors that can affect your ability to reinstate a cancelled policy.
+Some insurance carriers may charge a reinstatement fee.
 Depending on the length of time between your cancellation and requested reinstatement, the amount to reinstate could be higher than your previous bill.

 Serving the Commonwealth of Virginia For Over 50 Years!